benslack19/benslack19.github.io/_pages/about.md

 My academic work led to a life science industry position.
 I initially worked as an applications scientist, a multi-faceted role that included performing data analysis, internal and commercial education, and serving as a technical resource for product management.
 I recently transitioned to a bioinformatics scientist role, supporting R&D efforts.

 I have extensive experience performing independent research, analyzing and interpreting complex data sets, optimizing data analysis, and communicating my results through oral and written presentations.
-A glance over my shoulder at work and you'll likely see open windows of a Linux terminal, a Python Jupiter notebook, or RStudio (perhaps even all three).
+A glance over my shoulder at work and you'll likely see open windows of a Linux terminal, a Python Jupiter notebook, or RStudio.

 In my spare time, I can be found surfing, hiking, or eating at a well-reviewed restaurant with my wife somewhere in California.
 Mexican food is my weakness.
 I can be reached at ben.lacar AT gmail.com.